SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <span style="font-size:19px;">The Seven Churches</span>

-John now focuses his attention on seven local churches.<sup>[JVI]</sup> Seven symbolizes completeness (God's number of perfection) and implies that Christ addresses the whole church through these seven churches.<sup>[ESVSB]</sup> The number also pictures seven different sets of conditions reflecting the history of God's people through the church age.<sup>[JVI]</sup> Asia was a Roman province in what is now part of western Turkey,<sup>[[EXB/NLT]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB;NLT)</sup> and is not referring to the continent of Asia.<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>
+John now focuses his attention on seven local churches.<sup style="font-size:10px;">[JVI]</sup> Seven symbolizes completeness (God's number of perfection) and implies that Christ addresses the whole church through these seven churches.<sup style="font-size:10px;">[ESVSB]</sup> The number also pictures seven different sets of conditions reflecting the history of God's people through the church age.<sup style="font-size:10px;">[JVI]</sup> Asia was a Roman province in what is now part of western Turkey,<sup style="font-size:10px;">[[EXB/NLT]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB;NLT)</sup> and is not referring to the continent of Asia.<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>

 The Roman province of Asia made up about one-third of modern Asia Minor and was on the western side.
-Asia is situated to the west of the region of Phrygia and Galatia.<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>
+Asia is situated to the west of the region of Phrygia and Galatia.<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>

 <span style="font-size:19px;">Grace To You And Peace</span>

 God's salutation, found in 19/27 books in the NT is presented in this verse as well: *Grace be unto you and peace*, as the KJV puts it.
 Notice how *Grace* comes before *peace*, this is the order God shows his unmerited favor.
 Sinners cannot have peace without first receiving grace.
-This grace was shown at Calvary and is freely bestowed upon all who believe and receive Christ (Ep 2:8-9; Tit 2:11; Rom 5:1; Col 1:20; Rom 15:13).<sup>[JVI]</sup>
+This grace was shown at Calvary and is freely bestowed upon all who believe and receive Christ (Ep 2:8-9; Tit 2:11; Rom 5:1; Col 1:20; Rom 15:13).<sup style="font-size:10px;">[JVI]</sup>

 <!-- We also find that the message of grace and peace is from the entire Trinity.  -->

-John’s greeting (the message of grace and peace) comes “from” all three persons of the Trinity.<sup>[ESVSB]</sup> First, the Father who is, and who was, and who is to come; then from the seven Spirits which are before the throne (a designation of the blessed Holy Spirit in all of His holiness, for seven means perfection).<sup>[JVI]</sup>
+John’s greeting (the message of grace and peace) comes “from” all three persons of the Trinity.<sup style="font-size:10px;">[ESVSB]</sup> First, the Father who is, and who was, and who is to come; then from the seven Spirits which are before the throne (a designation of the blessed Holy Spirit in all of His holiness, for seven means perfection).<sup style="font-size:10px;">[JVI]</sup>

 <span style="font-size:19px;">The One Who Is And Who Was And Who Is To Come</span>

 These three descriptions function like titles for God; Ex.
-3:14–15.<sup>[[EXB]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB)</sup>
+3:14–15.<sup style="font-size:10px;">[[EXB]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB)</sup>

 The passage appears to be an allusion to Exod 3:14 (in the LXX) where God refers to himself as “he who is” (ὁ ὤν), the same wording in Greek as here in Rev 1:4.
-Thus, it appears that John is wanting to leave the divine name untouched (perhaps to allude to God’s immutability, or as a pointer to the Old Testament as the key to unlocking the meaning of this book), irrespective of what it “looks” like grammatically.<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>
+Thus, it appears that John is wanting to leave the divine name untouched (perhaps to allude to God’s immutability, or as a pointer to the Old Testament as the key to unlocking the meaning of this book), irrespective of what it “looks” like grammatically.<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>

 <!-- The translation has placed the “he who is” in quotation marks to indicate to the reader that the syntactical awkwardness is intentional.
 (For further comments, see ExSyn 63).  -->

 BDAG (A Greek-English Lexicon of the New Testament) 106 s.v. ἀπό 5.d states: “The expr. εἰρήνη ἀπὸ ‘ὁ ὢν καὶ ὁ ἦν καὶ ὁ ἐρχόμενος’ Rv 1:4 is quite extraordinary.
-It may be an interpretation of the name Yahweh already current, or an attempt to show reverence for the divine name by preserving it unchanged, or simply one more of the grammatical peculiarities so frequent in Rv.”<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>
+It may be an interpretation of the name Yahweh already current, or an attempt to show reverence for the divine name by preserving it unchanged, or simply one more of the grammatical peculiarities so frequent in Rv.”<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup>

 <!-- The passage appears to be an allusion to Exod 3:14 (in the LXX) where God refers to himself as “he who is” (ὁ ὤν), the same wording in Greek as here in Rev 1:4.
 Thus, it appears that John is wanting to leave the divine name untouched (perhaps to allude to God’s immutability, or as a pointer to the Old Testament as the key to unlocking the meaning of this book), irrespective of what it “looks” like grammatically.

 The translation has placed the “he who is” in quotation marks to indicate to the reader that the syntactical awkwardness is intentional.
 (For further comments, see ExSyn 63).

 Revelation 1:4 tn BDAG 106 s.v. ἀπό 5.d states: “The expr. εἰρήνη ἀπὸ ‘ὁ ὢν καὶ ὁ ἦν καὶ ὁ ἐρχόμενος’ Rv 1:4 is quite extraordinary.
-It may be an interpretation of the name Yahweh already current, or an attempt to show reverence for the divine name by preserving it unchanged, or simply one more of the grammatical peculiarities so frequent in Rv.”<sup>[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup> -->
+It may be an interpretation of the name Yahweh already current, or an attempt to show reverence for the divine name by preserving it unchanged, or simply one more of the grammatical peculiarities so frequent in Rv.”<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=NET)</sup> -->

 <span style="font-size:19px;">The Seven Spirits</span>

-This is referring either to angels or to the “sevenfold Spirit”—the Holy Spirit portrayed in his perfection (the number seven indicating completeness).<sup>[[EXB]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB)</sup>
+This is referring either to angels or to the “sevenfold Spirit”—the Holy Spirit portrayed in his perfection (the number seven indicating completeness).<sup style="font-size:10px;">[[EXB]](https://www.biblegateway.com/passage/?search=Rev+1%3A4&version=EXB)</sup>

 The Holy Spirit is presented as one person in Revelation (Re 3:6, 13; cf. Eph.
-4:4), but that he also appears as “seven spirits” (cf. Rev. 3:1; 4:5) which represent perfection, and as “seven torches of fire” (Re 4:5) and “seven eyes” (Re 5:6) to express his omnipresence and omniscience.<sup>[ESVSB]</sup>
+4:4), but that he also appears as “seven spirits” (cf. Rev. 3:1; 4:5) which represent perfection, and as “seven torches of fire” (Re 4:5) and “seven eyes” (Re 5:6) to express his omnipresence and omniscience.<sup style="font-size:10px;">[ESVSB]</sup>

 <hr /><br>